Delighted to be bringing you this recipe for a scrumptious quiche Lorraine. A true classic dish here in the UK.

 Scatter half the bacon and onion mixture into the pastry base and sprinkle over half of the cheese.
 Repeat to use up the bacon, onion and cheese.

-Place the flan dish onto a baking tray before pouring in the egg mixture.
+Place the flan dish onto a baking tray before pouring in the milk and egg mixture.
 It will make it easier to manoeuvre the quiche to the oven once it’s filled.
 You can even finish topping up the quiche with the mixture whilst the tray is sat on the slightly pulled out oven rack.
 Depending on the size of dish you are using, you may find that you have a little mixture leftover – I’ve added a suggestion of how you could use this up at the bottom of the page.

 Gently slide the tray into the oven and bake for 40-45 minutes until golden brown and completely set.
 To double check the quiche is done, insert a knife into the centre to ensure that there is no liquid remaining.
 Once fully baked remove from the oven.